 Many times I am approached by new players asking me how to play racquetball.
-I offer a few tips, and it seems to help them get off, including kid's parents, on the right foot.
+I offer a few tips, and it seems to help them get off, including the kid's parents, on the right foot.
 I hope I can do the same for you.

-When new players first watch the game, they feel overwhelmed by all the random motion in such a small court.
+When new players first watch the game, they feel overwhelmed by all the random motions in such a small court.
 If you have ever watched a game, you know that it looks complex more than it appears.
 Understanding the basics of racquetball is the key to keeping the game uncomplicated and fun for a great workout.

 You score points when serving the ball.

-But, the team to serve first in a game gets only one side out for the very first serve of the game.
+But, the team to serve first in a game gets only one side out for the first serve of the game.